 Since 2006, ASAP has organized the Philadelphia Scholastic Debate League, one of the largest urban debate leagues in the country.
 Following the National Speech and Debate Association rules for Public Forum Debate, middle and high school students learn to appreciate different perspectives while creating persuasive arguments and on a wide range of timely and complex topics.

 Each July, ASAP hosts its Summer Debate Academy.
-Modeled on programs offered by Ivy League universities, the free two-week summer camp is designed to help novice debaters take their game to the next level.
+The free two-week summer camp is designed to help novice debaters build leadership and public speaking skill while taking their game to the next level.

 For more than 950 youth in 27 clubs, ASAP Drama nurtures young people’s powers of expression, teamwork skills and cultural knowledge through participating in group performances and attending professional productions.